 Only a stunned Logan stood there, breathing through his wide-open mouth.
 He pointed at something behind Sam, his finger trembling.
 Like it took every single ounce of effort, he croaked, “Sam.”

 Talons sliced into her shoulder.
 Beads of red blood bubbled beneath them.
-Bursts of pain radiated down Sam’s arm, sharp and unyielding.
+Pain radiated down Sam’s arm, sharp and unyielding.
 She dropped the sword.

 Encased in Sam’s flesh, the talons whipped her around.
 They shredded her shoulder.